 Spring 2026 Conversations

 The Conversations in Practice series brings nationally and internationally recognized architects, academics, and allied professionals to NJIT to discuss their current work and developments in the professions of architecture and design.
 The theme for the 2025-2026 season is Engaged Communities.
+All events are held in Weston Gallery.

-February 11, 2:30-4pm
+February 11, 2:30-4pm, Weston Gallery

 Add to Calendar